 Aaron is a 55-year-old. male who arrives via EMS to your emergency department.
 It is 2 a.m. and the patient was found intoxicated laying on the street outside of a convenience store.
 His clothing is wet and his pants are hard and frozen.
 He is wearing a hat, light jacket, pants and leather boots but no gloves.
 EMS reports P 60, BP 90/50, RR14, O2 92%.
 They did not get a temperature.
 He smells strongly of urine and alcohol.
 Patient is well known to your institution and is undomiciled and has been kicked out of the last two shelters you placed him in for being intoxicated on the premises.
 He yells out “Hi Doc” and he rolls past you into his room.

 Upon completion of this self-study module, you should be able to:

-This module will discuss only hypothermia caused by the unintentional exposure to cold temperatures (primary hypothermia), not that caused by other disease processes (secondary hypothermia) or therapeutic hypothermia.
+This module will discuss only hypothermia caused by the unintentional exposure to cold temperatures (primary hypothermia), not those caused by other disease processes (secondary hypothermia) or therapeutic hypothermia.

-Hypothermia: Often environmental exposure is obvious, but atypical cases, such as wet indoor patients, are more subtle.
+Hypothermia: Often environmental exposure is obvious, but atypical cases, such as a wet patient from an indoor environment, are more subtle.
 Patients with altered mentation may not be able to communicate a history of cold exposure.
 Bystanders may report a change in personality, paradoxical undressing, rocking, dysarthria, ataxia, or frank confusion.

 Frostbite: Cold injury produces damage to exposed extremities, often made worse by poor circulation to the extremity because of constrictive clothing or hypothermia which reduces blood flow to the periphery.
 Patients first experience pain in the affected areas, then numbness, and may have mistaken the disappearance of pain for improvement.